Anik-Dv/Anik-Dv/README.md

 ## Hi there!
 I’m Anik k.👋

 # 💫 About Me:
+### ⚡Hello!
+I’m Anik,
+## 💬
-⚡Hello!
-I’m Anik, <br>💬a passionate self-taught developer with a drive to turn ideas into impactful, real-world solutions.<br>    Through relentless self-study and dedicated projects, I’ve honed my skills in full-stack development, <br>    focusing on frontends with React and backends with Java Spring Boot.
-I’m always learning and refining my abilities, <br>    driven by a vision to create applications that are not only efficient but meaningful for users.<br>🔭I’m excited to bring my skills and enthusiasm to a team that values growth, creativity, and quality, <br>     and I’m ready to tackle new challenges that help me grow both professionally and personally.
+### a passionate self-taught developer with a drive to turn ideas into impactful, real-world solutions.
+### Through relentless self-study and dedicated projects, I’ve honed my skills in full-stack development, focusing on frontends with React and backends with Java Spring Boot.
+### I’m always learning and refining my abilities, driven by a vision to create applications that are not only efficient but meaningful for users.
+### 🔭 I’m excited to bring my skills and enthusiasm to a team that values growth, creativity, and quality, and I’m ready to tackle new challenges that help me grow both professionally and personally.

 ## 🌐 Socials: